alters-mit/magnebot/doc/api/magnebot.md

 | --- | --- | --- | --- |
 | arm |  Arm |  | [The arm to reset.](arm.md) |

+***

+### Torso

+These functions adjust the Magnebot's torso..

+During a torso action, the Magnebot is always "immovable", meaning that its wheels are locked and it isn't possible for its root object to move or rotate.

 #### slide_torso

 **`self.slide_torso(height)`**